Last updated

 If you are looking for the ShipStation openAPI (AKA, ShipStation API V1), please visit the ShipStation API V1 docs page currently located at shipstation.com/docs.

-Enable the Shipping API or Inventory API Add-Ons
+Enable the Inventory API Add-On

 1. Log into your ShipStation account.